 At the heart of our mission is our dedicated team who strives to enhance the residential experience for Columbia students.
-Within Residential Life, Resident Advisers (RAs) and Senior Resident Advisers (SRAs) are the front line of a layered on-call resource system.
-RAs work in partnership with the Graduate Hall Directors (GHDs), Residence Hall Directors (RHDs), the Associate Directors (ADs), the Director and the Dean-on-Duty to provide a comprehensive network of support.
-The 10 GHDs and 12 Professional staff members in Residential Life serve the undergraduate residential community 24 hours a day, 7 days a week, 365 days a year.
+Within Residential Life, resident advisers (RAs) are the front line of a layered on-call resource system.
+RAs work in partnership with the graduate hall directors (GHDs), residence hall directors (RHDs), associate directors (ADs), the director and the Dean-on-Duty to provide a comprehensive network of support.
+The 4 GHDs and 16 professional staff members in Residential Life serve the undergraduate residential community 24 hours a day, seven days a week, 365 days a year.
 All staff members are trained as generalists, focusing on active and empathic listening skills and the ability to connect to the emotion someone is experiencing.

 Columbia students have the opportunity to make endless choices regarding their involvement within our community.
 However students choose to pursue their passions and spend their time out of the classroom, we hope they will make it a priority to actively involve themselves in each residential community of which they are a member.